cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 with information describing the key exchange, as well as the explicit `info` parameter provided by the caller.

+The parameter `pkR` is a deserialized public key, and `enc` is a serialized public key.

 ~~~~~
 def SetupBaseS(pkR, info):
   zz, enc = Encap(pkR)